 This is the companion walkthrough for the talk Interrogating Your Twin: Causal Reasoning in Manufacturing Systems (Fifth Elephant 2026, Pune).
 The talk introduces Pearl's Ladder of Causation and argues that predictive maintenance needs to move beyond pattern-matching (Rung 1) to interventional reasoning (Rung 2).
-Here we do exactly that, with real production data from a manufacturing facility.
+Here we do exactly that, with real-ish production data from a manufacturing facility.

 - DAG --- encode domain knowledge as a directed acyclic graph